MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/medicine/benefits.md

 ## 2. Boosts Digestive Health

 Burdock root's impact on digestive health is significant, primarily due to its rich fiber content and prebiotic properties.
 This plant fosters a healthy digestive system by promoting regular bowel movements, preventing constipation, and supporting the growth of beneficial gut bacteria.
-Its high fiber content, consisting of about 3.7 grams of fiber per 100 grams of burdock root, aids in maintaining a healthy digestive tract.
+Its high fiber content, consisting of about 3.7 grams of fiber per 100 grams of Burdock root, aids in maintaining a healthy digestive tract.
 Additionally, its prebiotic nature encourages the proliferation of beneficial bacteria like Bifidobacterium and Lactobacillus in the gut, fostering a balanced microbiome.
-Studies indicate that regular consumption of burdock root can contribute to around a 15% improvement in digestive regularity and overall gut health.
+Studies indicate that regular consumption of Burdock root can contribute to around a 15% improvement in digestive regularity and overall gut health.

 The primary constituents and preparations that make burdock boost digestive health are shown in the following illustration.